Super Scribblenauts: Plot

 Maxwell, the game's protagonist, is tasked with using his magical Notepad to collect Starites.
 Each set of levels is represented by a constellation, which can be selected at the main menu.
 At the end of the game, Maxwell comes face to face with his evil Doppelganger who steals the last Starite from him.
 Maxwell chases him to the moon, where the Doppelganger crashes his UFO, seemingly defeated.
 The game tells the player that since the final Starite was destroyed in the crash, to "write the answer" to beat the game's final level.
 After beating the game, two bonus constellations are introduced with levels focused on simply getting to the Starite.

 Development

 The game was first announced in August 2010.
 5th Cell revealed that they improved the physics and fixed the controls, as many have complained about the predecessor's imprecise touchscreen movement system.

+Rereleases

+A selection of levels from Super Scribblenauts were included in the mobile game Scribblenauts Remix, released on October 11th, 2011.

+In February 2013, Super Scribblenauts was included alongside Scribblenauts in a collection for the Nintendo DS titled Scribblenauts Collection.

 Reception

 Super Scribblenauts has received generally favorable reviews.
 It currently holds a score of 81/100 on Metacritic.
 It holds an 8/10 on Eurogamer and a 9.0/10 on IGN.
 IGNs Daemon Hatfield called Super Scribblenauts fun and imaginative.
 He also praised the game's refined control scheme and incorporation of adjectives, but criticized its low level of difficulty.
 The British magazine ONM gave it an 86%, saying that "it's a step above the original, nearly everything's improved here and the addition to adjectives is heartwarming.
 A good step in the right direction for Scribblenauts".

 GameSpot, however, was not nearly as ecstatic about the game, giving it a 6.5/10 and criticizing its restrictions on user creativity and lack of "real-world logic".

 During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Super Scribblenauts for "Outstanding Achievement in Gameplay Engineering".